-Grade descriptions for Cambridge IGCSE First Language English (US) will be published after the first assessment of the syllabus in 2020.
+Grade descriptions for Cambridge IGCSE (9-1) First Language English will be published after the first assessment of the IGCSE in 2020.
 Find more information at www.cambridgeinternational.org/igcse

-Changes to This Syllabus for 2022
+Changes to this syllabus for 2020, 2021 and 2022

-The syllabus has been updated.
-This is version 1, published September 2019.
+The syllabus has been reviewed and revised for first examination in 2020.
+This is version 3, published February 2018.